Master of Education in Aboriginal & World Indigenous Educational Studies

 - Students are assigned and interact regularly with an academic program advisor.

-- There are traditional opening and closing ceremonies in July as well as other activities, such as sharing circles, visiting speakers, and the Queen’s Four Directions Aboriginal Student Centre.
+- There are traditional opening and closing ceremonies in July as well as other activities, such as sharing circles, visiting speakers, and other events through the Queen’s Four Directions Aboriginal Student Centre.

-- Program staff are available to assist students.
+- Program staff are available to assist you.

 - Students can expect to complete within 36 to 48 months of part-time study.